ollijri/TryHackMe-CTF-Write-Ups/Password Attacks/README.md

 ^ - special characters including space
   ```

-"THM" is a given and is known so does not need to have every combination generated with "," as that list would be so, sooooo long.
+"THM" is a given and is known so does not need to have every combination generated with "," as that list would be sooooo long.
 The only parts that would differ would be "@" and "!".
 We can ascertain that as "@" and "!" are special characters, they must be represented by the "^" symbol.
 The final command would be as so:

   ``` crunch 5 5 -t THM^^ -o tryhackme.txt ```